Trump heads to court on charges of trying to overturn 2020 election defeat | Politics

 The indictment is the third in four months for Trump.
 He has pleaded not guilty to federal charges that he retained classified documents after leaving office and New York state charges that he falsified documents in connection with hush money payments to a porn star.
 Trump may soon face more charges in Georgia, where a state prosecutor is investigating his attempts to overturn the election there.
 The Atlanta-area prosecutor, Fani Willis, has said she will file indictments by mid-August.

-"I NEED ONE MORE INDICTMENT TO ENSURE MY ELECTION!"
-Trump wrote on his Truth Social media platform ahead of his Thursday court appearance.
-Despite his legal entanglements, Trump leads a field of rivals seeking the 2024 Republican nomination.
-Polls show Florida Governor Ron DeSantis in a distant second among Republican voters, many of whom have embraced Trump's assertion that he is the victim of a Democratic witch hunt.

-Trump's standing with Republican voters has risen since his first indictment earlier this year in New York.
-But his legal woes are weighing on his support among independent voters, some 37% of whom told a July Reuters/Ipsos poll they were less likely to vote for him in the general election as a result of the indictments.
-The vast majority of Republican leaders, including several competing with Trump for the White House, have either defended him or avoided direct criticism, instead accusing the Biden administration of weaponizing the Justice Department against a political foe.

-Law enforcement agencies, including the U.S. Secret Service and the D.C. police department, said extra security measures were in place.
-Additional fencing was erected outside the courthouse and snow plows parked to block some nearby roads, with a scattered handful of protesters outside, including one holding a sign that read "save our democracy."
-Another pair of people waved a flag with the slogan "Trump or death."
+Law enforcement agencies, including the U.S. Secret Service and the Washington, D.C., police department, said extra security measures were in place.
+Additional fencing was erected outside the courthouse and snow plows parked to block some nearby roads, with a scattered handful of protesters outside, including one holding a sign that read, "save our democracy."
+Another pair of people waved a flag with the slogan, "Trump or death."
 'YOU'RE TOO HONEST'

-Many of the allegations in Tuesday's indictment had been well documented in media reports and the investigation conducted by a U.S. House select committee.
-But the indictment featured some details that were not widely known, including several based on grand jury testimony and contemporaneous notes from former Vice President Mike Pence, who is also running for the Republican presidential nomination.

 The indictment describes a phone call in which Pence told Trump there was no legal basis for the theory that Pence could block certification of the election.
 "You're too honest," Trump responded, according to prosecutors.